 Shipping your items from a single ecommerce fulfillment center in a major city can greatly benefit the customers who live near there; however, your customers who are on the other side of the country will still have to wait longer or pay for expedited shipping via air.

 So, what’s better than a fulfillment center in a major city?
 Having inventory in several major cities!
 After all, that’s how Amazon provides guaranteed two-day shipping for their Prime service.

-In addition to fast delivery, you can also reduce your shipping costs.
+In addition to fast delivery, you can also reduce your shipping and logistics costs .
 This is based on how shipping zones work, or the geographical areas that carriers ship to, spanning from Zone 1 to Zone 8 in the United States.